owncloud/ocis/docs/extensions/storage/testing.md

     If the changes also affect the `ocis` repository make sure the changes get ported over there.
     That will need the fixed code in `storage` to be applied to `ocis` along with the test-related changes.

-### Notes
-- in a normal case the test-code cleans up users after the test-run, but if a test-run is interrupted (e.g. by CTRL+C) users might have been left on the LDAP server.
-In that case rerunning the tests requires wiping the users in the ldap server, otherwise the tests will fail when trying to populate the users.
-This can be done by simply running `docker stop docker-slapd && docker rm docker-slapd` and [restarting the LDAP server container](#run-a-ldap-server-in-a-docker-container)
-- the tests usually create users in the OU `TestUsers` with usernames specified in the feature file.
-If not defined in the feature file, most users have the password `123456`, defined by `regularUserPassword` in `behat.yml`, but other passwords are also used, see [`\FeatureContext::getPasswordForUser()`](https://github.com/owncloud/core/blob/master/tests/acceptance/features/bootstrap/FeatureContext.php#L386) for mapping and [`\FeatureContext::__construct`](https://github.com/owncloud/core/blob/master/tests/acceptance/features/bootstrap/FeatureContext.php#L1668) for the password definitions.